3rd Grade

 • Share with your child your own questions about the topic, and work together to find the answers.

-Explore the Genre: The genre focus in this module is nonfiction.
+Explore the Genre: The genre focus in this module is informational text.
 Discuss with your child the characteristics of this genre.
 Ask your child to read to you each day and make time to read together.
+Look for texts that:

 • Spark your child’s curiosity.